Sex, Skulls and Aliens: Controversies in Anthropology

 Description and Objectives

 Anthropology is a dynamic social science centering on issues of human culture and biology.
 Many of these issues evoke controversy and debate within the field and also make their way into mainstream society.
 This course is organized topically around a selection of controversial topics, most of which are the subjects of current debate.
 These topics are also representative of the subfields of anthropology, including sociocultural, biological and archaeological anthropology.
 These topics include: the Mead/Freeman debate concerning the sexual behavior of adolescent Samoans, female circumcision and globalization, the Piltdown fraud and the discovery of early human fossils, the NAGPRA law and the question of ownership of Native American skeletal remains, and the issue of whether extra-terrestrial life-forms were responsible for the cultural achievements of past humans (hence, the title of the course: sex, skulls and aliens).
+The final topic discussed will be the issue of how science is used in anthropology, which ties together the other topics.
 The primary goals of this course are for students to develop critical thinking and reading skills and the ability to clearly express their ideas in writing.
 Course material will be presented through lectures and films, and processed in class discussions and written analyses.

 Wysocki and Lynch, The DK Handbook.
 2nd ed.
 ISBN: 978-0-205-73076-6